brazzzyy/Proverbs-Chat/README.md

 ## Future Features To Work On

+- RAG Pipeline to strengthen AI responses on christian theology
 - Import pictures for the AI model to analyze and give a response, more specifically in the context of uploading a bible verse
-- Integrate PostgreSQL database to store all responses to view history of chat messages
 - UI features (dark/light mode, customization, responsiveness)